-Prerequisites: ASTR 3101, consent of advisor, instructor, and department head.
+Prerequisites: Consent of advisor, instructor, and department head.
 Study in area or subject not normally found in established courses offered by the department; may also allow students to explore in more detail and/or depth an area or subject covered by the department in astronomy; up to a maximum of 6 credit hours.